aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 Please export the private key to a Personal Information Exchange (.pfx) file.
-You may refer to the “To export the .pfx and .cer files” section in the following link for detailed view of steps.
+You may refer to the “To export the .pfx and .cer files” section in the following link for a detailed view of the steps.

 <https://technet.microsoft.com/en-us/library/dd261744.aspx>